Our application and database are hosted by Heroku and Amazon Web Services.

 Delegate to: VP or Director of Engineering

-Communicate internally only once you are confident (via forensic analysis) that the attack was not sourced
+Communicate internally only once you are confident (via forensic analysis)

 - Don't go into too much detail.